favish/varnish-docker-image/README.md

 ### Notes

-This varnish image differs from stockin a few key ways:
+This varnish image differs from stock in a few key ways:

 * Supports prometheus exporter
 * Configured to allow large headers to enable Surrogate cache tags to be easily cleared: